hail-bent/SR_WebDev/README.md

 # SR_WebDev

-Reviewing my content from the Coursera Specialization Responsive Web Development and Design.
+Reviewing my content from the Coursera Specialization Web Design for Everyone.